docQodly/docs/docs/studio/coding.md

 ### Collaborative Editing Behavior

-Methods and class functions in Qodly Studio feature real-time synchronization when multiple users are editing the same class function.
+Methods and class functions in the Studio feature real-time synchronization when multiple users are editing the same class function.
 These collaborative editing capabilities are accompanied by safeguards to prevent data loss in specific scenarios.
 Here's how it works:

 - **Automatic Synchronization**: Whenever a user edits and saves a method or class function, those changes are instantly synchronized across all open tabs where other users are working on the same class function.
 This guarantees that every user has access to the most current version of the code.

 - **Unsaved Changes and "Outdated" Status**: Consider the scenario where `User A` makes changes to a method or class function but neglects to save them, and then `User B`, who is also working on the same method or class function, makes different changes and saves them.
 In this scenario, `User A`'s method or class function tab, which contains unsaved changes, will recognize that it now holds outdated content compared to the version saved by `User B`.
 This recognition is indicated by an `outdated` status.

-- **Page Refresh and Data Persistence**: Qodly Studio employs client-side data persistence through the browser's local storage to store and retrieve the state information.
+- **Page Refresh and Data Persistence**: the Studio employs client-side data persistence through the browser's local storage to store and retrieve the state information.
 When `User A` initiates a page refresh, the following actions are performed:

-	- **Checking Local Storage**: Qodly Studio checks the local storage for any saved state data associated with the tab that `User A` was working on.
+	- **Checking Local Storage**: the Studio checks the local storage for any saved state data associated with the tab that `User A` was working on.

-	- **Retrieving Saved Data**: Upon discovery, Qodly Studio retrieves this stored data, which includes the current content of the method or class function that `User A` was editing.
+	- **Retrieving Saved Data**: Upon discovery, the Studio retrieves this stored data, which includes the current content of the method or class function that `User A` was editing.

 	- **Assessing the "Outdated" Status**: Additionally, the application assesses the `outdated` status based on an attribute within the tab state flags section.
 This attribute serves as an indicator of whether the current state is outdated compared to the version stored on the server.